araghunathan99/MentalBiriyaniApp/replit.md

   - Media randomized on each app load for variety
   - Different order every session using Fisher-Yates shuffle
 - Grid view with filtering (All/Photos/Videos)
-  - Maintains original chronological order
+  - Liked media automatically bubble to the top
+  - Favorite sorting applies to all filter views (All, Photos, Videos)
-- Library viewer for grid items with navigation controls (Back to Library, Previous, Next)
+- Library viewer for grid items with gesture and keyboard controls
+  - Mobile: Swipe up/left for next, swipe down/right for previous
+  - Web: Arrow keys (↑↓←→) for navigation
+  - Back to Library button in top-left corner
+  - Clean, minimal interface with no bottom controls
 - Bottom navigation for tab switching
 - Toast notifications for user feedback
 - Responsive design with mobile-first approach